baldrick/baldrick.github.com/_posts/2016-01-02-mobile-gadgets.md

 I really rather like the what-seemed-like-a-gadget wireless charging (which is a bit of luck as the only serious disadvantage of this phone is its weedy battery - it only just gets me through a day of moderate use).

 #happy

-# Laptop

-... will be the subject of another post.